Ergodic averages for sparse corners: Introduction

 Our first main result establishes Conjecture~\ref{Con1} for $\ell=2$ in a broader setting that, for example, also accommodates sequences like $[n\log{n}]$, $[n^2\sqrt{2}+n]$, or $[n\alpha+(\log{n})^2]$ where $\alpha\in \R$.
 All the definitions regarding Hardy fields can be found in Section \ref{SS: Hardy}. \begin{theorem}[Limiting formula for Hardy corners] Let $a\colon \R_+\to \R$ be a Hardy-field function of polynomial growth that satisfies

 Then for every system $(X,\CX,\mu,T_1, T_2)$ and functions $f_0,f_1,f_2 \in L^\infty(\mu)$, we have the identity

-in particular, both limits above exist. \end{theorem} \begin{remark} The existence of the limit on the right-hand side follows from Tao~\cite{Ta08}.
+in particular, both limits above exist. \end{theorem} \begin{remarks} The existence of the limit on the right-hand side follows from work of Conze and Lesigne~\cite{CL84}.
 The difficult part is to show that the limit on the left-hand side exists and that the two limits coincide.

+{Condition \eqref{E: log away} is motivated by equidistribution results on the circle due to Boshernitzan~\cite{Bos94}.
+When this condition fails, the identity \eqref{E: main identity} generally does not hold; this can be seen e.g. when $a(t)$ equals $2t$, $t^2$, or $\log t$ by considering rotations on the circle.}

 We expect Theorem \ref{T:Main1} to hold for an arbitrary number of commuting transformations; same with Theorems \ref{T:Main2} and \ref{T:Main2'} below.
 Likewise, we expect \eqref{E: main identity} (and similarly \eqref{E: main identity 2} below) to hold at the level of $L^2(\mu)$ rather than weak limits.
-We shall explain in Section \ref{SS: issues} why we are unable to accomplish this at the moment. \end{remark}
+We shall explain in Section \ref{SS: issues} why we are unable to accomplish this at the moment. \end{remarks}

-Using a recent comparison result of Koustogiannis and Tsinas~\cite[Theorem~1.2]{KT25}, we also obtain analogous statements with $[a(p_n)]$ in place of $[a(n)]$, where $p_n$ denotes the $n$-th prime; for instance we get the identity
+Using a recent comparison result of Koutsogiannis and Tsinas~\cite[Theorem~1.2]{KT25} (which builds on number-theoretic input from \cite{MSTT22}), we also obtain analogous statements with $[a(p_n)]$ in place of $[a(n)]$, where $p_n$ denotes the $n$-th prime; for instance we get the identity

 for all $c\in \R_+\setminus \Z$.

 Our second main result is a version of Theorem \ref{T:Main1} for integer polynomials in the form needed to address Conjecture~\ref{Con2} for $\ell=2$. \begin{theorem}[Limiting formula for polynomial corners] Let $p\in \Z[t]$ be a nonzero intersective polynomial and for every $k\in \N$, take $n_k\in \N_0$ for which $k!\mid p(n_k)$.
 Then for every system $(X,\CX,\mu,T_1,T_2)$ and functions $f_0,f_1, f_2 \in L^\infty(\mu)$, we have the identity